 Eco-friendly molecule making

 Do you want to do chemistry that is good and beautiful, green and clever?
 Do you want to be a legit molecule maker?
 Join us!
 We are developing eco-friendly reactions to rapidly create organic molecules in surprising ways: new bonds, new rings, and more!
-Some of our targets have antibiotic properties or applications for metabolic disorders.
-We collaborate with process chemists at a pharmaceutical company and with biologists at a local university to ensure our chemistry is impactful.
+Some of our targets have relevance to medicinal chemistry, and we prioritize using biorenewable materials and mild conditions.
+This semester, we are looking to adapt a new reaction method into one or two new experiments for our organic laboratory course.

 Essay prompt (please address the following in 1-2 paragraphs):

 1. What interests you in the project?
-Include a question or two about this research article.
+Include a question or two about this research article we are adapting for a teaching lab.

 2. What experience do you have with organic chemistry, laboratory research, or scientific writing?